glygen-glycan-data/GlycanImageExtract2/BKGlycanExtractor/config/README.md

 % cd BKGlycanExtractor/config
 % python3 getfromgdrive.py
 ```
+Use the `--clean` command-line arguement to remove extraneous local files.

-This google drive folder also has zip-files with image training data and the initial weights file for fine-tuning.
+The google drive folder also has zip-files with image training data and the initial weights file for fine-tuning.